Karl Fischer analysis for precise water content determination

 How do you prepare a sample for Karl Fischer analysis?

-Sample preparation depends on its nature.
-Solids may require dissolution in a suitable solvent.
-Samples must be handled to minimize exposure to ambient moisture.
+Sample preparation depends on the nature of the sample.
+Solids may need to be dissolved in a suitable solvent.
+Samples must be handled in a way that minimizes their exposure to ambient humidity.

-How do you choose between volumetric and coulometric methods?
+How do you choose between the volumetric and coulometric methods?

-What are the advantages of Karl Fischer analysis compared to other methods?
+What are the advantages of Karl Fischer analysis compared with other water determination methods?

 The filab advantages